 When the Brainzooming blog started, its focus was to be on strategy, creativity, and innovation.
 In fact, the first five Brainzooming posts in 2007 framed our views on strategic thinking and its importance as widely distributed function within organizations.
 A number of years later, the compilation of those five posts (our “Strategic Thinking Manifesto”) still receives strong readership and social media sharing.

-Since these first posts, there have been well over six hundred posts on Brainzooming categorized under “Strategic Thinking.”
+Since these first posts, there have been well over one thousand posts on Brainzooming categorized under “Strategic Thinking.”
 Given all that strategic thinking content, it’s a good time to update our framework.
-In conjunction with updating our “Creating a Strategic Perspective” workshop, we’re sharing both the structure and links to a subset of the relevant Brainzooming content underpinning the workshop today.
+In conjunction with updating our “Creating a Strategic Perspective” workshop, we’re sharing both the structure and links to a subset of the relevant Brainzooming content underpinning our strategic thinking workshops.

 Strategic Thinking as an Ongoing Approach